 - 1. Underwriting team - a.
 Sole Managed Underwriting - b.
 Syndicate Group formed to purchase new issue.
 Agreement Among Underwriters Determines liability and allocable share of liability for each underwriter. - c.
-Selling Group Distinct municipal securities brokers and dealers that assist in the distribution of a new issue of securities that are NOT members of the underwriting syndicate, nor do they have liability as underwriters; selling group members are able to acquire securities from the underwriting syndicate at syndicate terms (i.e., less the total takedown), but do not share in syndicate profits nor share any liability for unsold balances (not presently common). - i.
+Selling Group Distinct municipal securities brokers and dealers that assist in the distribution of a new issue of securities that are NOT members of the underwriting syndicate, nor do they have liability as underwriters; selling group members are able to acquire securities from the underwriting syndicate at syndicate terms (i.e., less the total takedown), but do not share in syndicate profits nor share any liability for unsold balances. - i.
 No direct relationship with the issuer/obligated person - ii.
 Related entity to broker dealer - A. Distribution agreement - 2.
-Compensation/Spread/Underwriter's Discount Syndicate's compensation.
+Compensation/Spread Syndicate's compensation.
 With respect to a new issue of municipal securities, the differential between the price paid to the issuer for the new issue and the prices at which the securities are initially offered to the investing public; this is also termed the "gross spread," "gross underwriting spread" or "production."
 MSRB Rules provide various restrictions. - a.
 To the extent that the initial offering prices are subsequently lowered by the syndicate, the full amount of the spread may not be realized by the syndicate. - b.
 The spread is usually expressed in dollars or points per bond. - c.
 Historically, the spread has consisted of four components, although one or more components may not be present in any particular offering: - i.
-Takedown (Sales Takedown) Normally the largest component of the spread, similar to a commission, which represents the income derived from the sale of the securities.
+Expenses The costs of operating the syndicate for which the senior manager may be reimbursed.